Kłodawa: History

 Kłodawa was annexed by Prussia after the Second Partition of Poland in 1793.
 In 1794, it was briefly liberated by Polish insurgents.
 From 1806 until 1815, the town was part of the Duchy of Warsaw, and Congress Poland in the Russian Partition of Poland afterwards.
+In 1826, Fryderyk Chopin travelled through the town.
 During the January Uprising, on July 12, 1863, the Battle of Kłodawa took place, in which 600 Polish insurgents clashed with 1,200 Russian soldiers.
 In 1867, Kłodawa lost its municipal charter, as part of Russian repressions after the unsuccessful January Uprising.
 During World War I, the town was occupied by Germany from 1914 to 1918.
 After a skirmish between the occupying Germans and local Poles, the town was liberated in November 1918 and restored to reborn Poland, within which in 1925 it regained its town charter.
+According to the 1921 census, the population was 74.1% Polish and 25.7% Jewish.

 Following the German invasion of Poland, which started World War II in September 1939, the SS-Totenkopf-Standarte Brandenburg entered the town to commit various crimes against the population.
 Already in late September 1939, the Germans murdered Polish hostages from Kłodawa in the nearby Rzuchów forest, and one of the pre-war mayors, Władysław Zalewski, was murdered in November 1939 in Środa Wielkopolska.
 During the occupation by Nazi Germany, the town was renamed Tonningen (1940–1945).
-Already in 1940, the Polish underground resistance movement was formed in the town, and also secret Polish schooling was organized.
+In 1940, the Polish underground resistance movement was formed in the town, and secret Polish schooling was organized.
 In 1941, more than 1,500 Kłodawan Jews were killed by the Nazi Germans in the Chełmno extermination camp.
 In 1943, the Germans arrested some of the local Polish resistance members, who were then either sentenced to death or prison.
 The Kłodawa parish priest, Father Teofil Choynowski, was killed in the Dachau concentration camp in 1943.
 Kłodawa was eventually liberated on January 19, 1945 by the Red Army, and restored to Poland.

+From 1975 to 1998, it was administratively located in the Konin Voivodeship.